pirelliandrew/messaging_app/README.md

 TODO: Image

 ## Client Library Examples
-Due to encapsulating all the business logic inside [Active Interactions](https://github.com/AaronLasseigne/active_interaction), all the APIs can be triggered from the Rails console, acting as a pseudo client library.
+Due to encapsulating all the business logic inside [Active Interactions](https://github.com/AaronLasseigne/active_interaction), all the APIs can be triggered from the Rails console, acting as a pseudo client library when running the application locally.

 The Rails console can be started using:
 ```bash